Master of Science in Engineering Management/MBA

 You will pursue a well-rounded curriculum in both business and engineering courses.
 Topics include Engineering Supply Chain Management; Multi-Criteria Decision Analysis; Decision Support Models; Information Technology Management and Applications; and Leadership, Problem Solving and Decision Making.
 The combined degree will require as little as 48 credits of coursework, taking advantage of 18 cross-credits from the two programs (nine credits from the College of Engineering and nine credits from the College of Business).

 How Are Classes Offered?

-The MSEM/MBA dual degree program can be completed entirely line.
-Both programs provide the option to attend evening in-class sessions.
-This highly flexible model allows you choose if/when you attend class.
-Online courses are delivered via Kodiak, Western New England’s easy to use online learning management system.
-Through this online classroom you will be able to view lectures, complete and submit assignments, and participate in discussions.
+The MSEM/MBA dual degree program can be completed entirely online, however, the MS in Engineering Management provides the option to attend evening in-class sessions, while the MBA is offered 100% online.
+Online courses are delivered via Web conferencing software and Kodiak, Western New England’s easy to use online learning management system.

 The best business schools in the world are accredited by AACSB International—The Association to Advance Collegiate Schools of Business.
 Western New England University is the only private institution in western Massachusetts accredited by AACSB International and among fewer than 5% of business schools in the world to hold this accreditation.

 An MS in Engineering Management is an internationally respected credential that can prepare you to advance your engineering career into leadership positions.
 The College of Engineering enjoys a growing reputation among international students for the caliber of our graduate programs.
 Learn more about our support for international students.